-Her tireless support of autistic children and adults has impacted greatly on the lives of Autistic People throughout Canada and the U.S.A.
-Leonora has been teaching children and adults for over 30 years.
+Her tireless support of autistic children and adults has impacted greatly on the lives of Autistic People throughout Canada, the U.S.A. and in the past 8 years, the world!
+Leonora has been teaching children and adults for over 40 years.

 Vice President, ANCA Consulting Inc. and Co-Founder of ANCA Foundation

 Self-identified, Charlie is a graduate of McMaster University and is the co-founder of ANCA Consulting and the non-profit ANCA Foundation.

 Charlie is an educator, workshop presenter, writer and consultant.
 He has twenty years of experience working with autistic children and adults in the public school, group home, community and consulting settings.

 Tim has been with ANCA since 1996.
 He is a facilitator with the ANCA Group, writes reports for the directors, and facilitates the ADSS program for selected clients.
 Tim speaks at various workshops and assists with ANCA training sessions.

 Tim is a writer and performance artist; putting on one man shows related to being autistic.
 He has written and published articles about being autistic.

 Since graduating high school, he has attended ANCA, taught yoga, written for the East Cultural Center Newspaper and Just Business People Canada Magazine.
 Presently he is on the Board of Directors for the West Coast Mental Health Network.